pandey-vinay/Employee-Management-System_CRUD_Features/README.md

-# CRUD features for Employee Management System.
+# CRUD features for Employee Management System :-
 CRUD features in this Project are created by using Spring Boot, Thymeleaf & Spring JPA Hibernate.

 ## For UI, I have used Thymeleaf in this Project.